derhansen/sf_event_mgt/Documentation/Introduction/Thanks/Index.rst

 * Jean-François Sillen from Wikafi S.P.R.L for sponsoring the price option feature
 * W52 MarketingKommunikation GmbH for sponsoring the waitlist, user registrations frontend plugin and e-mail attachments
 * New Communication GmbH & Co.
 KG for sponsoring and ideas
-* Tymoteusz Motylewski for implementing event speakers
+* Tymoteusz Motylewski for implementing event speakers and other contributions